ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

   </tr>
 </table>

-While you're taking a photo, the app will already show you an overlay of where it is detecting the document.
+While you're taking a photo, the app shows you a live overlay of where it detects the document.
 This, however, doesn't help you at all.
 Just because it can detect the document correctly in the preview video feed doesn't mean it will detect it correctly in the final photo.